Shrinking characteristics of precision matrix estimators: Proposed method

-Another application is in linear regression where the response and predictor have a joint multivariate normal distribution.
-In this case, the regression coefficient matrix is $\Omega_* \Sigma_{*XY}$, where $\Omega_*$ is the marginal precision matrix for the predictors and $\Sigma_{*XY}$ is the cross-covariance matrix between predictors and responses.
-We propose to estimate $\Omega_*$ using \eqref{eq:estimator} with $A = I_p$, $C=0,$ and $B$ equal to the usual sample estimator of $\Sigma_{*XY}.$ Similar to the procedure proposed by \citet{witten2009covariance}, this approach provides an alternative method for estimating regression coefficients using shrinkage estimators of the marginal precision matrix for the predictors.
+Another application is in linear regression where the $q$-variate response and $p$-variate predictors have a joint multivariate normal distribution.
+In this case, the regression coefficient matrix is $\Omega_* \Sigma_{*XY}$, where $\Omega_*$ is the marginal precision matrix for the predictors and $\Sigma_{*XY}$ is the cross-covariance matrix between predictors and response.
+We propose to estimate $\Omega_*$ using \eqref{eq:estimator} with $A = I_p$, $C$ equal to the matrix of zeros, and $B$ equal to the usual sample estimator of $\Sigma_{*XY}.$ Similar to the proposal of \citet{witten2009covariance}, this approach provides an alternative method for estimating regression coefficients using shrinkage estimators of the marginal precision matrix for the predictors.